AdonaiVera/fiftyone-vlm-efficient/README.md

 ## 🤝 Contributing

 We welcome contributions!
 If you're working on VLM training and have techniques that could improve data quality, please reach out.

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.